What can I do with my promo slots?

 On the add a promotional slot screen shown above, click the placement tab.
 You’ll then have the following options.

-Feeds: Should your app be consuming multiple feeds, you’re able to target these specifically.
+Should your app be consuming multiple feeds, you’re able to target these specifically.
 In general these settings don’t need to be changed.

-Filters: This is where you can target a promo slot to one or more filters.
+This is where you can target a promo slot to one or more filters.
 Simply tick the box of the filter(s) this promo is relevant to.
 There’s also a handy "show everywhere" box if you feel the messaging is relevant across your userbase.

-Platforms: Self explanatory.
+Self explanatory.
 There’s no reason you can’t use the same promo image across all platforms, but if you do wish to diversify the messaging by platform, you have those capabilities.

-Position: We offer a number of different locations for promo slots, but in general we recommend the Hero position for maximum viewability.
+We offer a number of different locations for promo slots, but in general we recommend the Hero position for maximum viewability.
 The various options are detailed below.

 Banner: This is a full-width promo slot carousel which can hold multiple images.
 These images can be scrolled between by the user, but will also automatically scroll from one to the another every 5 seconds.
-Note that due the need to be full width this is not visible on phones when used in landscape.
+Note that due to the need to be full width this is not visible on phones when used in landscape.
 The best way to get multiple messages across to your users in a smooth, beautiful way.

 Hero: A promo slot that sits at the top of the feed.
 This is a flexible position that scales to the size and shape of your chosen image, with some constraints.
 This is great for large, billboard type promos, but you should be careful not to make it so large as to unnecessarily dislocate the editions below it.

 Grid: These promos appear in the actual edition grid, taking the place of an actual edition.
 This make them look like a natural part of the app's content and increases the chance of a user visually engaging with the image.
 You can select in which position the promos appear.
+They have no limited size.

 Table of Contents: This allows you to speak to your users where they spend most of their time, in an actual edition.
-Nestled on top of the contents list in the left-and slide out menu, this is a prime location for engaging with your audience.
+Nestled on top of the contents list in the left-hand slide out menu, this is a prime location for engaging with your audience.

 So that's promo slots!
 A simple, flexible, powerful way to talk to your audience.